-During the three months ended July 31, 2019, the conditional conversion feature of the Notes was triggered as the last reported sale price of the Company's Class A common stock was more than or equal to 130% of the conversion price for at least 20 trading days in the period of 30 consecutive trading days ending on July 31, 2019 (the last trading day of the fiscal quarter), and therefore the Notes are currently convertible, in whole or in part, at the option of the holders between August 1, 2019 through October 31, 2019.
-Whether the Notes will be convertible following such period will depend on the continued satisfaction of this condition or another conversion condition in the future.
-As of July 31, 2019, the Company had not received any conversion notices.
-Since the Company has the election of repaying the Notes in cash, shares of the Company's Class A common stock, or a combination of both, the Company continued to classify the Notes as long-term debt on the Company's condensed consolidated balance sheet as of July 31, 2019.
+During the three months ended April 30, 2020, the conditional conversion feature of the 2024 Notes was triggered as the last reported sale price of the Company's Class A common stock was more than or equal to 130% of the conversion price for at least 20 trading days in the period of 30 consecutive trading days ending on April 30, 2020 (the last trading day of the fiscal quarter) and therefore the 2024 Notes are currently convertible, in whole or in part, at the option of the holders between May 1, 2020 through July 31, 2020.
+Whether the 2024 Notes will be convertible following such period will depend on the continued satisfaction of this condition or another conversion condition in the future.
+During the three months ended April 30, 2020, the Company converted an immaterial amount of their 2024 Notes to a certain holder, unrelated to the 2024 Notes Partial Repurchase.
+Since the Company has the election of repaying the 2024 Notes in cash, shares of the Company's Class A common stock, or a combination of both, the Company continued to classify the liability component of the 2024 Notes as long-term debt on the Company's consolidated balance sheet as of April 30, 2020.